This article is part of the ongoing Meditation for All challenge. Subscribers to the free newsletter receive weekly guidance and a daily practice.

 Don’t Let Meditation Take Over Your Life

 Anything in life can be done to an extreme.
-So, if meditation takes over your entire life, you withdraw from your family and you begin to shirk your responsibilities, this is not wisdom.
+So, if meditation takes over your entire life, if you withdraw from your family and you begin to shirk your responsibilities, this is not wisdom.

-It is possible that after doing meditation for some time, you will realize that certain relationships are not healthy and you may wish to remove yourself from a relationship.
-Not only this, but you may discover that a job is not right for you any longer and you wish to do something different.
+It is possible that after doing meditation for some time, you will realize that certain relationships are not healthy and you may wish to remove yourself from a them.
+Not only this, but you may discover that a job is not right for you any longer and you may wish to do something different.

 Don’t Rush Through Meditation